ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: Conclusion

 \section{Conclusion}

-We propose ProactivePIM, a two-level PIM architecture that accelerates weight-sharing algorithms by leveraging intra-GnR locality and subtable duplication.
-We analyzed weight-sharing algorithm characteristics and defined CPU-PIM communication overhead issues and intra-GnR locality.
-By incorporating an SRAM cache within the bg-PIM and implementing an efficient prefetch strategy with subtable mapping, ProactivePIM enhances CnR/GnR throughput.
-This results in a 4.8$\times$ performance improvement compared to previous architectures.
+In this study, we propose ProactivePIM, a two-level PIM architecture designed to accelerate weight-sharing algorithms by exploiting intra-GnR locality and leveraging a subtable mapping strategy.
+We identify drawbacks of weight-sharing algorithms, such as CPU–PIM communication overhead and increased memory access, while also uncovering unique characteristics such as intra-GnR locality.
+By utilizing a two-level PIM architecture with an SRAM cache inside the bg-PIM and implementing an efficient prefetch strategy with subtable mapping support, ProactivePIM eliminates CPU-PIM communication overhead and improves the throughput.
+This results in a $2.22\times$ and $2.15\times$ speedup in QR-trick and TT-Rec, respectively, compared to previous architectures.
+By supporting model compression algorithms, our method achieves scalability to large-scale recommendation models, which could also be further extended via selective caching of uncompressed embeddings and PIM-enabled CXL support.